 Boy, let us hope this works out!
 Scientists have discovered that adult stem cells may be able to help restore memory lost to Alzheimer's dementia.
-From the story:

 Researchers have shown for the first time that neural stem cells can rescue memory destroyed by advanced Alzheimer's disease, leading to hopes for a treatment for the condition.